dguzh/geoparser/docs/usage.rst

        }
    ]

-Alternatively, you can also an Annotator annotation file.
-These are JSON files that can be created using the Annotator web app, which is part of the Geoparser library.
-You can launch the Annotator using the following command:
+Alternatively, you can use the Annotator web app to annotate texts and create an annotation file.
+These are JSON files analogous to the corpus format above.
+You can launch the Annotator with the following command:

 .. code-block:: bash